Skupina6/skupina6.github.io/_posts/2016-01-23-indigo-jekyll-theme copy.markdown

 When I was looking for an apartment, I found a lot of appropriate housings.
 The problem was that ads for those housings did not have all the details, so I had to call owners.

 The problem is that it becomes confusing when you have a large number of contacts.
-You dont know which number belongs to which housing owener.
+You dont know which number belongs to which housing owner.

-So I was thinking about this problem, and I said: Wouldnt be cool if I alreads had those contacts linked with ads?
+So I was thinking about this problem, and I said: Wouldnt be cool if I alreads had those contacts and they were already linked with the ads?
 So the idea for this app was born.

 This application does not have UI, it is a scheduled application.
-Developer defines url where the scraping wil commence, and selectors for apartment title, description, and phone number.
+Developer defines url where the scraping wil commence (ad list), and selectors for apartment title, description, and phone number.
 When run, application will scrape those parameters and add them in Google Contacts.

 This application was initially meant for [nepremicnine.net](https://www.nepremicnine.net/).
 However, the best thing is that this scraper can also be used for other things, like scraping car or phone advertisements (on a webpages like auto.net or bolha.com).
 You only need to change data selectors.